okta/okta.github.io/_source/_posts/2018-06-05-authentication-vanilla-js.md

 }
 ```

-By using `appendChild()` we can achieve this which cuts down significantly on the processing.
+Using `appendChild()` cuts down significantly on the processing.
 But, there is one minor drawback to this approach when rendering larger lists: reflows.
 Reflow is the technical term of the web browser process that computes the layout of the page.
 For every loop iteration, the browser has to recalculate the position of each appended element.

 A better way would be to batch all the new items into one operation, so the reflow only occurs a single time.